zeeshan1201/tidy-data/CodeBook.md

 ### Introduction

-This file describes the data, the variables, and the work that has been performed to clean up the data.
+This Codebook describes the data, the variables, and the workflow of the script run_analysis.R to clean up the data.
+The unzipped "UCI HAR Dataset" directory should be in the directory where the script "run_analysis.R" is present and it should be the working directory.

 ### Data Set Description